Social Work (BSW)

 The social work program has a policy and procedures for admission to the major that are consistent with the goals of the BSW program.
 The policies and procedures insure that students have a liberal arts base, demonstrate a beginning knowledge of social work and identification with the profession, have content in diversity, populations-at-risk, and social and economic justice, and can demonstrate effective communication skills prior to entry into the professional foundation.

 Students who want to major in social work are admitted to the pre-professional social work major and remain in the pre-professional major until they meet requirements to be admitted into the social work major.
-The policy is applicable to all students: new freshmen, transfer students, and students changing their major.
+The policy is applicable to all students: new freshmen, transfer students, students seeking a second bachelors degree, and students changing their major.
 In order to be admitted into the social work major, students must meet the following criteria:

 - Have a 2.60 overall GPA in courses taken at USA.